 The GlenAllachie 10 Years Old Batch 4

-Currently considered the world’s best single malt whisky, after bring crowned king at the World Whiskies Awards 2021, the feverishly popular GlenAllachie’s Batch 4 cask strength is already near impossible to get a hold of.
+Currently considered the world’s best single malt whisky, after being crowned king at the World Whiskies Awards 2021, the feverishly popular GlenAllachie’s Batch 4 cask strength is already near impossible to get a hold of.
 But it’s worth the effort, elevating a series that began in 2018 by adding spices to the already solid profile built up through a combination of PX and oloroso sherry, first-fill bourbon, and virgin oak casks.
 The Speyside single malt has been highly touted for its palate of dried apricots, white pepper, cloves, soft caramel, pineapple, and coffee notes.

 You’ll find that it’s sold out in Australia right now, but it’s worth checking around to see how you can add this beauty to your collection.